mchl-schrdng/LookerQueryCost-ChromeExtension/README.md

 ## Disclaimer

 This is a simple, initial version of the extension and is not production-ready.
 The code is not maintained and is provided "as-is."
 Users may use and modify the code at their own risk.
-This project is merely an example to demonstrate how one might approach calculating query costs in Looker and should not be used for critical or production environments.
+This project is merely an example to demonstrate how one might approach calculating query costs in Looker.

 ## Features